Selected Correspondence Peter

 But there is a third I – and that is what the actualist seeks.
 An end to the ‘who am I’ and ‘why do I exist’ questioning, the recognition of the fact that I do exist as a mortal flesh and blood body and the experiential discovery of what I am.

-When I am dead there will be no time whatsoever because there will be no consciousness of ‘not being here’.
+RESPONDENT: When I am dead there will be no time whatsoever because there will be no consciousness of ‘not being here’.

-When you are dead, your sense of ‘being here’ will cease, as a direct result of you not being here – as in dead, finished, deceased, passed away, expired, extinct, stuffed, finito, kaput, no more alive.
+PETER: When you are dead, your sense of ‘being here’ will cease, as a direct result of you not being here – as in dead, finished, deceased, passed away, expired, extinct, stuffed, finito, kaput, no more alive.
 But time will go on, exactly as it does when your consciousness of ‘being here’ ceases during deep sleep every night.
-Given this discussion seems to be focussing on what happens before and after No 7, a bit on time from the Library might help focus on No 7, as you are now, here on earth, right now.
+Given this discussion seems to be focussing on what happens before and after No 7, a bit on time from the Glossary might help focus on No 7, as you are now, here on earth, right now.

-Just a comment on something that you replied to Richard –
+PETER: Just a comment on something that you replied to Richard –

-Richard: What I discovered, when the ‘painting painted itself’, was that actuality ruled the roost, as it were, and magically manifested perfection ... such as to leave me, as I remarked (further above) standing in amazement and wonder, marvelling at this magical creativity.
+RICHARD to Respondent: What I discovered, when the ‘painting painted itself’, was that actuality ruled the roost, as it were, and magically manifested perfection ... such as to leave me, as I remarked (further above) standing in amazement and wonder, marvelling at this magical creativity.

 Modesty – especially false modesty – disappeared along with pride ...
 ‘I’ was not doing this.
+Richard, The Actual Freedom Trust Mailing List, No 10, 7.6.2000

-This is most interesting, I have always told anyone who asks me ‘how did I do that’ that I am not doing it, it is as much a mystery to me as them.
-In fact, pride or modesty only hinders free flowing creativity.
+RESPONDENT: This is most interesting, I have always told anyone who asks me ‘how did I do that’ that I am not doing it, it is as much a mystery to me as them.
+In fact, pride or modesty only hinders free flowing creativity. [endquote].

-I had a particularly startling realization of this some 10 years ago in watching the design of a building emerge from the drawing board and realizing ‘I’ was not doing it.
+PETER: I had a particularly startling realization of this some 10 years ago in watching the design of a building emerge from the drawing board and realizing ‘I’ was not doing it.
 I then claimed that the design ‘just happened’, that it had ‘nothing to do with me’.
 Then some two years ago I was again doing a drawing and became aware of the fascinating process of my brain in action as it sorted information, assessed options, tried and rejected solutions and finally settled on the best course of action, all things considered.
 A bare awareness of ‘me’ not doing it, but of the process happening by itself.

 Soon after, when I presented the design to the client, I could not help but notice that when parts of the design where rejected or modified I felt defensive and started to be upset about their rejection of what I regarded as a perfect design.
 I realized it was far easier to dismiss praise than to dismiss criticism and that, however subtly, ‘I’ was claiming the extraordinary creative functioning of this body’s brain for ‘me’.